ViweTeko/my_coach/mycoach/events/templates/README.md

-This is the templates directory for the events app.
+This is the templates directory for the events app, which consists of subdirectories:
+- admin
+- events
+- venue